-Currant tomatoes are unusual tomato varieties that are available from seed collection sites and vendors that specialize in rare or heirloom fruits and vegetables.
+Currant tomatoes are unusual tomato varieties available from seed collection sites and vendors that specialize in rare or heirloom fruits and vegetables.
 What are currant tomatoes, you may ask?
-They are similar to a cherry tomato, but smaller .
+They are similar to a cherry tomato, but smaller.
 The plants are the likely cross of wild cherry tomato plants and develop hundreds of small, finger nail size fruits.

 If you can get your hands on currant tomato plants, they will reward you with sweet fruits, perfect for eating out of hand, canning or preserving.